By Cassie Pais (former staff of Friends of the Sea Otter) and Gena Bentall

 - Playing a pivotal role in achieving state bans on gill netting within the shallow waters of the sea otter range.

-- Reducing the oil spill risk to the California sea otter population and its coastal environment.
+- Reducing the oil spill risk to the southern sea otter population and its coastal environment.

 - Collaborating with partner groups for nearly 25 years to secure the end to the No-Otter Zone and the translocation program, which was eliminated officially in January 2013, and intervening as a defendant against a lawsuit by the fishing industry seeking to reinstate zonal management.